Ezhang98/csc569_Final_Project/README.md

 - Manage membership using Paxos to replicate processes across the servers and will select the fastest process.
 - Customizable configuration file to specify which models and hyperparameters a user prefers to use.
 The user should be able to either create a new configuration using the client program or provide a configuration file for the distributed system to run.
 - The output of the application would be a list of models ranked by validation and accuracy.
+- Progress bar illustrates running the distribution and training  of the Neural Networks.
+Upon completion of tasks, bar stops.

+Notes:
+- Currently only the model Neural Network has been implemented
+- When the UI first loads, in order to load parameters, you must open the model type dropdown and reselect Neural Network
+- Import config works with any of the samples or test files in the configs directory
+- On Mac, the results section cuts off but on windows it shows the full text.

+Running instructions
+go run App.go
+    - Launches the User Interface to select Data Sets and set hyperparameters to run Neural Network